Jastrabie pri Michalovciach

 Jastrabie pri Michalovciach ([ˈjastrabɪe pri ˈmixalɔwtsɪɐx]; Alsókánya) is a village and municipality in Michalovce District in the Kosice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1337.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Ung County within the Kingdom of Hungary.

 Geography

-The village lies at an altitude of 104 metres and covers an area of 5.74 km2 (2020-06-30/-07-01).
+The village lies at an elevation of 104 metres and covers an area of 5.74 km2 (2020-06-30/-07-01).